isegkos/pwd-canvas-sketch/README.md

 - When you create a new sketch with `canvas-sketch sketch.js --new` and then add a library, like 'canvas-sketch-util/random', an error will appear saying the module cannot be found.
 That is because when the sketch was created, the library was not included in the node modules.
 Simply press CTRL+C and reopen as an existing sketch with 'canvas-sketch sketch.js' (without the --new option) and the library will be included.
 Reload or reopen the page with the sketch.
 - You cannot directly download files from PWD Lab (f.e., png and mp4 exports).
 As a workaround you can start a a web server on the background.
 Outside the canvas-sketch environment, give the following command to start a web server on port [4444]:
   - `docker run -dit --name httpd -p 4444:80 -v "$PWD":/usr/local/apache2/htdocs/ httpd:alpine`
-  - Open port [4444] and browser to where your export is and donwload the file.
+  - Open port [4444], then browse to where your export is and donwload the file.
   - The web server runs on the background.
 You may re-enter the canvas-sketch environment with `docker-compose run --rm -p 8888:9966 node sh`
   - It works fine for PNGs but you may get a session time out if you try to download MP4s... : /